 As a result of online scanning with the iThenticate program, two issues are considered regarding the plagiarism rate.
 The first of these issues is the general rate of plagiarism related to the study.
 This ratio is required to be below 20%.
 The second issue is the details in the plagiarism report.
-Regardless of the study's general plagiarism rate, in the plagiarism report, the citation rate from any study should not be 3% or more.
+Regardless of the study's general plagiarism rate, the citation rate from any study should not be 3% or more in the plagiarism report.
 After the plagiarism screening, both the general plagiarism rate should be less than 20%, and the plagiarism rate per source in the plagiarism report should be less than 3%.
 If one or both cannot be provided, the authors are asked to revise their work considering the plagiarism report rates and the information in the section titled Plagiarism Detection (https://bmij.org/index.php/1/plag).

-Authors can send the revision works to the editor of the journal by e-mail without applying for a new article by making the necessary revisions.
+Authors can send the revision works to the journal editor by e-mail without applying for a new article by making the necessary revisions.
 The revised study will be re-screened for plagiarism, and if the conditions are met, the study will have passed the plagiarism screening phase.
 If the conditions are not met, the study will be rejected.

 2. Paper Pre-Review (Scientific Competency) Stage (Within 3 Days After Article Submission)

 After the submitted article passes the plagiarism screening stage, it is taken to the Pre-Review (Scientific Competency) Stage to measure its scientific competence before its acceptance to the Referee Review Process.
 At this stage, articles are pre-reviewed based on the following criteria: